herbstsonne/Elorize/README.md

 ## 📱 Features

 - Elegant splash screen with animated, serif logotype
-- Subject-based organization for flashcards
+- Subject-based organization for flashcards (add, edit, delete subjects)
-- Create flashcards with front/back multi-line text editors
+- Create flashcards with multi-line front/back text editors
-- Add comma-separated tags to cards for easy filtering
+- Add comma-separated tags to cards for flexible filtering
+- Filter by knowledge level (All, Repeat, Got it)
+- Filter by subject (including an "All" option)
+- Browse cards with clean, minimalist layouts
+- Edit cards inline (rename, update front/back, retag)
+- Sort cards with a dedicated sorting flow
+- Statistics view to track study progress over time
+- XP system that rewards study actions
+- Level progression tied to your accumulated XP
+- Smooth toolbar actions for Cancel/Save across sheets and forms
 - iPhone and iPad support with adaptive layouts
-- Smooth toolbar actions for Cancel/Save throughout the app
-- Background styling consistent across views
+- Consistent background styling and accent colors throughout
+- State persistence for filters (subject + knowledge) across sessions
+- Thoughtful defaults: "All" selection when no subject is chosen
+- Keyboard-friendly text entry for quick card creation
+- Dark Mode support
+- Localization-ready strings (where applicable)

 ---